ydlian/konggradio-starter/README.md

 ## konggradio Enterprise level distributed service framework
 * A more secure enterprise level distributed microservice application framework
-* The backend adopts SpringCloud 2020 and SpringBoot 2, which highly encapsulate the basic application components
+* Support SpringCloud 2020,SpringBoot 2, which highly encapsulate the basic application components
 * Integrate Sentinel traffic control, fuse degradation, system load and other dimensions to protect the stability of services.
 * The registration center supports Consul and the configuration center supports Apollo, simplifying code development,
 * Service call link tracing can be integrated with trace logs to achieve business link tracing.
 By observing the topology map, historical backtracking, and indicator trend chart of Yi, business details can be understood and faults can be quickly located.